krisha-mehta/krisha-mehta.github.io/index.md

 Welcome!

 I am Krisha Mehta, a PhD student at the Computer Science department at the University of Chicago.
-I am advised by Prof. [Alex Kale][https://people.cs.uchicago.edu/~kalea/] at the Data Cognition Lab.
+I am advised by Prof. [Alex Kale][Alex] at the Data Cognition Lab.
 I am interested in studying how visualizations can help people reason about uncertainty and drive their decision-making.

 Apart from that, I love to buy and read books (yes, those are two separate hobbies) and can cook a mean daal makhani.
 Occasionally, I summarize research papers on a blog called Computers, Papers and Everything.